metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-Shows a selection list allowing multiple selections.
+Shows a selection list.

-`items` ── An array of items, or a promise that resolves to an array of items.
+`items` ── An array of items.

 `options` ── Configures the behavior of the selection list.